tobiasrordorf/SRT-to-CSV-and-audio-split/README.md

 ### Example Files

-<b> Check the folder Example Files to see how the information is extracted from an srt-file to a csv-file.</b>
+<p> Check the folder Example Files to see how the information is extracted from an srt-file to a csv-file.</p>

 ### Modules
 <p><b>- change_encoding: </b>The encoding of srt-files is changed from cp1252 to utf-8.</p>